Taipei: First Impressions

 Taipei is home to more than 20,000 eateries—most of them small, family-run places like this one, where sharing food isn’t just a meal but a way of connecting, celebrating, and welcoming others.

-In the essays to come, I’ll linger longer over the meals that defined my days, the architecture that revealed the city’s layers, and the people whose kindness gave the city its heartbeat.
+This essay is the beginning of a series about my time in Taipei.
+In the pieces that follow, I’ll explore the food that defined my days, the architecture that revealed the city’s layers, and the people whose small acts of kindness shaped my experience.

-For now, I’ll just say this: Taipei is a city that lingers.
-It doesn’t demand your attention—it earns it.
+For now, I’ll just say this: Taipei doesn’t demand your attention — it earns it.
 And once it does, it stays with you.

 To see more photos & videos from my travels visit the links below